sonic-pi-net/sonic-pi/etc/doc/tutorial/A.05-acid-bass.md

 be found in the windows of second hand shops.
-These lonely discarded TB-303s were waiting to be discovered by a new generation of experimenters who started using them in ways that Roland didn't imagine to create new crazy sounds.
+These lonely discarded TB-303s were waiting to be discovered by a new generation of experimenters who started using them in ways that Roland didn't imagine to create wild new sounds.
 Acid House was born.

 Although getting your hands on an original TB-303 is not so easy you will be pleased to know that you can turn your Raspberry Pi into one